Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: The effect of velocity and shear melting

-In subsequent calculations thickness $h$ in (\ref{e_ij_solid}) it is necessary to replace by expression $h+\delta h$.
-Now the model is complete, because along with the thermodynamic melting we take into account melting by shear.
-Further, within the framework of this work, for simplicity a homogeneous variant is examined, and $\nabla^2 \equiv 0$ is supposed in equations (\ref{kin_h}), (\ref{kin_s}).
+In subsequent calculations, the thickness $h$ in~(\ref{e_ij_solid}) it is necessary to replace by expression $h+\delta h$\,.
+Now the model is complete, because together with the thermodynamic melting we take melting by shear into account.